oNaiPs/go-generate-fast/README.md

 underlying concept is similar to the C/C++ compiler cache [ccache](https://ccache.dev/).

+For execution, `go-generate-fast` uses the standard `go generate` command to ensure full compatibility with your installed Go version.
+The caching layer sits on top, intelligently determining when regeneration is needed based on input file changes.

 ## Contributing

 We highly appreciate community contributions!
 Please create an issue or submit a